eidolonFIRE/xcNav/usage_stats.md

 # Why?

 This helps tremendously while making decisions around UI design.
 We can learn what is used the most, or what is never used.
-This that nobody uses can be removed or burried a little deeper while more important things are brought to the surface.
+Anything that nobody uses can be removed or burried a little deeper while more important things are brought to the surface.

 # Opt-out?